 Across the Four Valleys, there are a huge selection of mountain restaurants.
 Le Dahu is a buzzing complex located conveniently at the bottom of the popular La Chaux lift, offering a downstairs self-service area and an upstairs table service arrangement.
 Le Carrefour can be accessed both from the slopes and by foot and serves delicious local gourmet food.
 In the town, you can choose between first-class sushi at the T-Bar, fine dining at La Channe or a cosy meal followed by a toboggan ride home at Chez Dany.

 Verbier has a lively nightlife scene, which will typically start at the slopeside Ice Cube bar located at the top of the Medran lift.
 From here you can ski to Le Rouge, which is famous for its live DJ's, regular events and fantastic views across the valley.
-Every night, live music is on at Le Farinet, which is legendary for its bustling scene and the occasional visit from celebrities around the world.
+Every night, live music is on at Le Farinet, which is legendary for its bustling scene.
 For a more laid-back night, head to Fer a Cheval for a cosy drink or Farinet Lounge to enjoy first-class cocktails.

 Whilst Verbier is renowned for its world-class skiing both on and off the piste, this charming town also offers plenty of off-slope experiences.
 Verbier 1936 offers to bring the massage parlour to your chalet, meaning that if the fresh powder on a snowy day does not entice you, you can stay warm and indulge in some R&R. There are also a varied selection of shopping opportunities, ranging from the creme de la creme in chic mountain wear to a rich artisanal food industry offering a multitude of cheese and wine shops.